WaltzOfWhispers/zuri/README.md

 User funds with any asset (e.g., SOL or ETH or USDC).

-Zuri receives the user funding on the originating chain while paying out to the destination chain via ZEC shielded transfers.
+Zuri receives the user funding on the originating chain while paying out to the destination chain on ZCash using its own shielded pool.

 A NEAR intent encodes the payout request in a verifiable, chain-agnostic format.